 AUTHORS by last name: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-Related Quotes: Death in the Afternoon For Whom the Bell Tolls
+Related Quotes: The Old Man and the Sea For Whom the Bell Tolls

 About morals, I know only that what is moral is what you feel good after and what is immoral is what you feel bad after.